evad1n/dotfiles/README.md

 If this doesn't work lookup font name in OS fonts and set it as that

 # Local Files

-## Maybe need to source templates in default .rc files

 ## Aliases